vmeirelle/Java-Data-Structures-Benchmark/README.md

 # structures-from-csv
- analyze different type of data structures working with a csv file
+ Analyze different type of data structures working with a csv file

  This program deals with a csv data file (random generated from mockaroo) You can print, sort, find and delete by id the imported data.